H0L0theBard/Provoxin.RGB/README.md

 # Provoxin.RGB
 RGB pilot and titan lights mod for Titanfall 2 Northstar

-Edit mod.json so you don't have to set params every time you launch!

 Only works with colorblind mode disabled.

 convars (press ~ to open the console and set these in real time):